 Avoid the temptation to automatically begin scrubbing when a stain or spill first happens.
 That will just push down the stain onto the carpet.
 Instead, use the following:

-- Carpet cleaning product
+- Utilise the best carpet cleaning product

 - A clean rag